t41372/Open-LLM-VTuber/README.md

 ### Some features we have
-- [x] Chat with any LLM (Ollama, OpenAI, OpenAI compatible format, Gemini, DeepSeek, Zhipu, running gguf directly, LM Studio, vLLM, and more!) by voice
+- [x] Chat with any LLM (Ollama, OpenAI, OpenAI compatible format, Gemini, Claude, Mistral, DeepSeek, Zhipu, running gguf directly, LM Studio, vLLM, and more!) by voice
 - [x] A beautiful frontend with pet mode.
-Web frontend and app frontend are both available.
+Web and app frontend are both available.
 - [x] Interrupt LLM with voice at any time
 - [x] The AI can speak proactively (configurable)
 - [x] Choose your own LLM backend, Speech Recognition, and TTS
 - [x] Chat history persistence.
 You can resume old conversations.
 - [x] Audio translation feature so that you can chat with AI in English while hearing a Japanese voice!
 - [x] Works on macOS, Linux, and Windows
-- [x] A rewritten codebase with a lot of great features planned ahead!
+- [x] A rewritten codebase with many great features planned ahead!